 - Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

-- Wash your hands often and be mindful of touching your face without clean hands6
+- Wash your hands thoroughly and regularly, especially after touching your face and before handling food8

 Ready to get started?
 Check now for your nearest travel health clinic.